kamon-io/kamon-cassandra/kamon-cassandra-client/README.md

     - `target`

-####`cassandra.client.inflight-per-connection`
+####`cassandra.client.pool.connection.in-flight`
-- Distribution of in-flight requests over connections, recorded when connections is borrowed from pool
+- Distribution of in-flight requests on this connection measured at the moment a new query is issued
 - Histogram

-####`cassandra.client.inflight-per-target`
+####`cassandra.client.pool.target.in-flight`
-- Distribution of in-flight requests over cluster nodes
+- Distribution of of in-flight request towards over hosts measured at the moment a new query is issued
 - Histogram